Taking your Military Vehicle Abroad

 Condition 4 (Registration) States: The requirements of Article 28 of the Order shall not apply to any export under this licence.

-Members simply need to print off and carry the OGEL document (the 2019 document accessed by the link
+Members simply need to print off and carry the OGEL document (the 2019 document/top/most recent on the following page)

 Armoured Vehicles